ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 4. Optional: Enter user tags in the **User tags (optional)** field.

 5. Set the number of VSIs that you want to create in the **Number of instances** field.
-The default is `1`, and you can create up to `5` VSIs at a time.
+The default is 1, and you can create up to five VSIs at a time.
 If you select more than one instance, additional options are displayed.

     The total due per month is dynamically updated in the **Order Summary** based on your selections.
 You can create a cost-effective {{site.data.keyword.powerSys_notm}} instance that satisfies your business needs.
     {: tip}

 6. Choose an existing SSH key or create one to securely connect to your {{site.data.keyword.powerSys_notm}}.

-7. Optional: Expand **Advanced configurations** to set additional options for your VSI.
+7. Optional: Expand **Advanced Configurations** to set additional options for your VSI.

     - **Virtual server pinning**: By default, the **Virtual server pinning** option is set to off.
 When you enable this option, the VSI is kept on its current host; however, downtime can occur during planned and unplanned outages.
 To select a pinning type, set **Virtual server pinning** to on, and then select **Soft** or **Hard**.